Looking for loans for coffee shops? Here’s an overview.

 It’s hard now to imagine a time when that signature green-and-white Starbucks logo did not loom at many major intersections.
-Coffee, once a freebie in many offices, became a high-end ticket item as consumers flocked to pay between $4 and $7 for that caffeine fix done just right.
+Coffee, once a freebie in many offices, became a high-end ticket item as consumers flocked to pay between $4 and $7 for that caffeine fix — not to mention a breakfast sandwich or pastry to go along with it.
 Many other competitors sprang up, and small business loans for coffee shops became a popular topic among financial professionals.
 If you are looking to expand your mom-and-pop coffee shop operation or are looking for loans for coffee shop locations elsewhere in your city, take a look at how the process would work, so that you can decide whether it would work for you.

 A lot of banks make getting that financing a real hassle.
 They take your application, but then they wait weeks or even months before they review it completely and render a decision for you.
 In the meantime, you’re waiting for your chance to grow.
 If the loan is for renovations or relocation, you’re stuck in a less than ideal location while the lending committee spins its wheels and makes you wait.
+If the loan is for business expansion, then your competitor could snap up that key location that you noticed going up for lease just a couple of weeks ago – a location that you could have run at a significant profit.
 Loans for coffee shops and other types of businesses are available from non-traditional sources – an area in which Best Bridge Capital (Amansad Financial) is gaining traction.

 Another alternative that has become very attractive to business owners is the unsecured merchant cash advance.
-This is a time of business loan for cyber café or other coffee shop owners that requires minimal documentation in the way of personal credit but needs a relatively high amount of sales via debit or credit card.
+This is a type of business loan for a cyber café or other coffee shop owners that requires minimal documentation in the way of personal credit but needs a relatively high amount of sales via debit or credit card.
 You get the lump sum up front that is based on a factor rate, and then each day that you are open, a set percentage of your daily (or weekly) debit and credit income card receipts go to the funder.
-It is a bit more expensive that a traditional loan, however it provides the perfect bridge solution to get a business from point A to B.
+It is a bit more expensive than a traditional loan; however, it provides the perfect bridge solution to get a business from point A to B. There are two reasons that this type of financing is more expensive than a traditional loan.
+First, the factor rate associated with the lump sum will determine the cost of financing for you, and if you look at that factor rate and compare it with interest rates, you can see that the factor rate costs more.
+Also, if your business takes off (which means that you will be making larger payments each day to repay the advance), there is no reward for early payment.
+The payback for you is that you don’t face a fixed monthly payment, so if business drops, you are not on the hook for a payment that you cannot afford to make without taking on additional debt form another source.

 What will you need when you apply for a Merchant Cash Advance or a Business Cash Loan Advance?